 Use selective-repeat instead of stop-and-wait, and you should define the window size in the code (ex. #define WND_SIZE 4).
 For selective-repeat mechanisms, the synchronization between threads may become critical.
 You can use pthread mutex to organize critical sections such that no more than one critical section can be executed at the same time.
 For example, you can make three critical sections for sending packets, checking ACK timeout, and handling an ACK packet respectively.

 The most challenging part is to maintain multiple ACK timers.
-When one ACK timeout occurs, only the respective sequence number needs to be present.
+When one ACK timeout occurs, only the packet with the corresponding sequence number needs to be resent.
 The other important part is to maintain the sliding window.
-At the server side, the sliding window will move when the ACKs of the sequence number in the window is received.
-At the client side, the sliding window will move correspondingly and the data should be written to the file in order.
+At the server side, the sliding window may move when an ACK is received.
+At the client side, the sliding window will move when in-order data is received (which will be written to the file).

-Examples
+You must start with the code we provide and complete the client and server programs.

-When you finish coding server.c and client.c, you have to use makefile to make an executable file.
+Information about makefile and threads

-Using makefile for Basic part :
+Use makefile to generate executable files for server.c and client.c:

-Use the "cd" command, change the current path to where you put the server.c and client.c file.
+Use the "cd" command to change the current path to where you put the server.c and client.c file.

 Type "sudo apt install make", install make.